munapps/munapps-api/README.md

 ### What does this mean for students?

 Better apps and services from people who understand the frustrations of using what MUN offers.
 You know that "feedback" section of the god-awful my.mun.ca Portal-thingy?
-Now there is a way to actually have those things implemented.
+Now there is a way to actually have those suggestions implemented.

 What services are we talking about?
 -----------------------------------